Parliamentary Reception, 23rd April 2024

 Business Models

 Once you realize the good hostels do, it’s not surprising that there is a large charity involvement in this sector.
-Aside from the well-known youth hostel association, there is a huge hidden resource of charity-owned hostel-style accommodation scattered across the UK’s countryside.
+Aside from the well-known youth hostel associations, there is a huge hidden resource of charity-owned hostel-style accommodation scattered across the UK’s countryside.
 Think of all the climbers’ huts, field centres, mountain bothies, and outward-bound centres, just imagine the good these could do if the public knew about them.

 The charity sector is reflected in our network too, 20% of the hostels are run by small charities and CIC companies.